 BullionVault is the world’s largest online investment gold service.
 Bars are stored in recognised bullion storage facilities in Zurich, London, New York, Toronto, and Singapore (you choose where to store).
 You can buy and sell any amount from 1 gram with low transaction commissions and storage fees.
 Gold bought at BullionVault is vaulted gold (also called allocated gold), so the gold is 100% outright owned by the gold investor.
 I have had an account with BullionVault since 2006.

-I have a Westpac Qantas card which costs $150 a year to keep, plus it charges 3% surcharge on international purchases.
+I have a Qantas card which costs $50 a year to keep, plus it charges a 3% surcharge on international purchases.
 For every $1000 I spend overseas I incur $30 in charges, and those purchases earn between 500 to 1000 points.
-A one way flight from Melbourne to Sydney is 8000 points, and a flight on Qantas can be found for under $100.
+A one-way flight from Melbourne to Sydney is 8000 points, and a flight on Qantas can be found for under $100.
 If I am only earning points on international spends then it doesn’t work out in my favour.

 The Future of digital banking and finance

-I’m adding an extra disclosure here because no doubt I will be getting plenty of link requests for this one.
+I’m adding an extra disclosure here because no doubt I will be getting plenty of link requests for this article.

 The products listed are presented as an informative directory and not an editorial endorsement.
 I am not paid for reviews and I don’t accept paid link placements.
 I don’t have any involvement with the companies listed.
 I’m not a financial advisor so do your own research before making investments.
 Some of these links include affiliate links, which may earn me a commission at no extra cost to you.